 Why Join the American Academy of Matrimonial Lawyers?

 I’d already felt a connection to the AAML, having taught at a couple of their CLEs over the years (including one just last fall to the Colorado judiciary – see blog post).
-And as mentioned, I have wanted to join for years, but the arduous application process created significant inertia.
+And as mentioned, I have wanted to join for years, but the arduous application process created significant inertia on my part.

 I refuse to join any club that would have me as a member.Groucho Marx.